5 ways to make your workplace a more enjoyable place to be

 Improve lighting

-In the workplace, lighting can have huge effect on the efficiency and attitude of employees.
+In the workplace, lighting can have a huge effect on the efficiency and attitude of employees.
 Scientist Mirjam Muench proved this when he examined the difference between having daylight on the workplace or artificial light.
 The outcome of his study is outlined below.

 “Compared to the afternoon, people who had DL (Daylight) were significantly more alert at the beginning of the evening, and subjects who were exposed to AL (Artificial light) were significantly sleepier at the end of the evening.”